 This conventional wisdom likely stems from the belief that shallow gene pools, as often seen in purebred dogs, predispose them to inherit health problems and loss of vigor (inbreeding depression) which includes lower sperm count, lower conception rates, smaller litter sizes and shorter lifespans.

 It's a known fact that the introduction of another breed or even a different line of the same breed adds genetic variety, which adds vitality.
 This is known as "hybrid vigor," and it's a strategy long-time dog breeders have been implementing in their breeding programs, explains Carol Beuchat, a vertebrate biologist with Ph.D. in animal physiology.

 So is variety really the spice of life when it comes to genetics and is hybrid vigor the secret recipe for a healthy dog?
 Perhaps, but not in the way that some unethical breeders portray it.
 A study on hybrid vigor speaks volumes when it comes to heritable health conditions and offers a different view of the story.

 "A new study on the prevalence of inherited disorders among American mixed breed and purebred dogs has negated the common assumption that a mixed breed dog is always healthier than a purebred dog" .

 Hybrid Dogs: Best of Both Worlds or Worst of Both Worlds?

-A bad apple though doesn't have to spoil the batch.
+A bad apple, though, doesn't have to spoil the batch.
 This article is not meant to give hybrid dogs a bad rap.
 I have met wonderful hybrids and not-so-wonderful purebreds.
 Also, it's always good practice to see both sides of the story to make a good argument.
-The take-home message I guess is to practice caution as hybrid dogs aren't necessarily the healthy, wonder dogs with terrific temperaments as they're often portrayed to be.
+The take-home message, I guess, is to practice caution as hybrid dogs aren't necessarily the healthy, wonderful dogs with terrific temperaments as they're often portrayed to be.
 Here is some food for thought.